Dungeon-Delver/.github/profile/README.md

 The website also has a live notification system.
 Notifications are triggered by the following events: party join request, accept party join request, reject party join request, party leave and party deletion.
 Notifications are fully live and paginated.

 ## Specifications
-The frontend was built in react and the backend is a node/express server.
-The backend connects to a node/express server and also has a sockets API server for live notifications and chat.
+The frontend was built in react and the backend has a node/express server and a sockets API server for live notifications and chat.
+The backend connects to a database that uses Parse.

 ## Demo
 [Dungeon Delver Walkthrough](https://youtu.be/QD2NxzHnHac)